rockplayer007/HypermediaProject/public/backend/main.md

 #### OpenAPI Resource models
 *Describe here synthetically, which models you have introduced for resources.*

 All the resources that arrive using the API are Json files.
 This allows to easily read required data.
-For the requests in case the extra parameters are required they can be added either in the path (e.g. [GET /books/1](http://hypermedia-app.herokuapp.com/v2/books/1)) or as a formData like we did in the users' POST and PUT request.
+For the requests, in case additional parameters are required, they can be added either in the path (e.g. [GET /books/1](http://hypermedia-app.herokuapp.com/v2/books/1)) or as a formData like we did in the users' POST and PUT request.
+In case a wrong request is made, for example a specific book request with an ID that does not exist, the request will answer with an empty json ([GET /books/100](http://hypermedia-app.herokuapp.com/v2/books/100)).
+Another scenario can be that the user's books are requested but the user is not logged in.
+In that case the GET request will response
 ### Data model
 *Describe with an ER diagram the model used in the data layer of your web application.
 How these map to the OpenAPI data model?*